 People who report a water quality concern

 If you report a water quality concern, for example dissatisfaction with taste, odour or the aesthetic appearance of the water provided to you, we will need to investigate.
 This means that we may use your telephone number to call you and discuss your concern.
 It is likely that a water sampler will need to visit your home to take some samples.
-We will keep you informed of planned visits and of any results we find by letter or by telephone.
-If you have provided an email address a copy of any letter may also be sent using this for your convenience.
+We will keep you informed of planned visits and of any results we find using your preferred communication method.

 People who are Priority Customers